 We all have heard the new adage that “data is the new gold”.
-Organisations are spending hundreds of millions of dollars building ‘data strategies’ to help them generate and organise more data to help them build competitive advantage.
+Organisations are spending hundreds of millions of dollars building ‘data strategies’.
+They aim to generate and organise more data to help them build competitive advantage.
 As the amount of data to be processed increases, so will the number of tools required to analyse them.
-However, building a data-driven culture and business is not just about giving your team the right tools and data to analyse, it is also about inculcating the right behaviours and building the right skillsets.
+However, building a data-driven culture is not just about giving your team the right tools and data to analyse.
+It is also about inculcating the right behaviours and building the right skillsets.

 Desk research is a very accessible way for your team to incorporate data into their day-to-day work.
-Many employees go about their day executing on processes and tasks without finding insights that could help them, and therefore the business, work better.
-Here are several reasons why desk research is a great way to get your team to start learning about being data-driven, and start generating real business ROI’s from that behaviour:
+Many employees go about their day executing on processes and tasks without finding insights that could help them.
+Therefore the business could work better and begin to generate real business ROI’s.
+Here are several reasons why desk research is great to get your team to start learning about being data-driven:

-You may start your project with very broad goals in mind: enter a new market, understand your competitors’ value proposition, closing a deal, etc. However, you eventually will need to get into the specifics as you move into planning and execution stages.
-For example, in a market entry project, you may need to get details on the target countries you want to enter, relevant market sizes, a list of competitors, a list of regulations, and so on.
+You may start your project with very broad goals in mind.
+They can be: enter a new market, understand your competitors’ value proposition, closing a deal, etc. However, you eventually will need to get into the specifics as you move into planning and execution stages.

-A team that is data-driven should think about how they can validate their hypothesis, what data is required to corroborate their assumptions, what case studies can be used to bolster their approach.
+A team that is data-driven should consider several factors.
+How they can validate their hypothesis?
+What data is required to validate their assumptions?
+What case studies can be used to support their approach?
 Desk research reveals the hidden details and unknowns in your business and projects that could be key in helping you generate the ROI you need.
-Before spending the big bucks on your projects, a simple desk research could quickly tell you the risks you need to be aware of, the best practices in solving specific tasks, and the opportunities that you could quickly tap into.

 2. Desk research contextualises your insights